-Working Together to Safeguard Children 2023 sets out what individuals, organisations and agencies must and should do to keep children safe and emphasises that effective safeguarding is achieved by putting children at the centre and by every individual and agency playing their part.
+Working Together to Safeguard Children sets out what individuals, organisations and agencies must and should do to keep children safe and emphasises that effective safeguarding is achieved by putting children at the centre and by every individual and agency playing their part.

-All staff and volunteers working directly or indirectly with children and young people for Outcomes First Group must ensure that:
+All team members working directly or indirectly with children and young people for Outcomes First Group must ensure that:

-- Children and young people feel safe and that they are listened to; - they create an environment and culture in which children and young people feel valued; - the best interests of the child or young person are always considered and acted upon; - safer recruitment procedures (set out in the Group's Safer Recruitment Policy) are rigorously followed; - they understand their roles and responsibilities in keeping children and young people safe through ongoing learning, development and supervision; - they understand that children and young people with special educational needs or disabilities (SEND), certain medical or physical health conditions can face additional safeguarding challenges both online and offline; - they are vigilant in monitoring possible signs of abuse, including for those pupils who have complex learning difficulties or communication needs, who may be particularly vulnerable; - they are aware that children can abuse other children (i.e. child-on-child abuse). - they maintain an attitude of 'it could happen here'; - they follow the appropriate procedures in place for sharing safeguarding concerns, including lowlevel concerns, and that these are shared with relevant professionals in a timely manner; - they understand and implement local safeguarding procedures as set out in local authority arrangements; - pupils have opportunity to learn about appropriate relationships with adults and other children and recognise unacceptable behaviour by adults and other children. - There is a zero-tolerance approach to harassment, violence, abuse, inappropriate behaviour and bullying of any kind are not acceptable and will not be tolerated.
+- Children and young people feel safe and that they are listened to - they create an environment and culture in which children and young people feel valued - the best interests of the child or young person are always considered and acted upon - safer recruitment procedures (as set out in the Group's Safer Recruitment Policy) are rigorously followed - they understand their roles and responsibilities in keeping children and young people safe through ongoing learning, development and supervision - they understand that children and young people with special educational needs or disabilities (SEND), medical or physical health conditions can face additional safeguarding challenges both online and offline - they are vigilant in monitoring possible signs of abuse, neglect or exploitation including for those children and young people who have complex learning difficulties or specific communication needs, who may be particularly vulnerable - they are aware that children can abuse other children (i.e. child-on-child abuse) and maintain an attitude of 'it could happen here' - they follow the appropriate procedures in place for sharing safeguarding concerns, including low-level concerns, and share with relevant professionals in a timely manner - they understand and implement local safeguarding procedures as set out in local authority arrangements - children and young people have opportunity to learn about appropriate relationships with adults and other children and recognise unacceptable behaviour by others - There is a zero-tolerance approach to harassment, violence, abuse, inappropriate behaviour and bullying of any kind are not acceptable and will not be tolerated.